Luent/.github/profile/README.md

-## Luent
+# Hello.

-We are a startup aiming to provide decentralized, secure and private finance.
+### Introduction

-We are projected to release during Q3 2022.
+We are a startup aiming to provide decentralized, secure and anonymous finance projected to release Q3 2022.